By Dr. Ritu Krishnatreye, B.H.M.S.

-Most believe that greens are the best source of minerals.
-However, items from the sea may be even better.
+Most believe that greens are the best source of minerals, but items from the sea may be even better.

-A serving of three and a half ounces of oysters deliver around 76 mg of Magnesium.
-Whether consumed raw, added to stew or cooked, oysters is a great source of minerals.
+A serving of three and a half ounces of oysters delivers around 76 mg of Magnesium.
+Whether consumed raw, added to stew or cooked, oysters are a great source of minerals.

 Seaweed comes with a rich buffet of minerals from the ocean, including magnesium.
 A sea vegetable supplement can be a wonderful addition to a healthy diet.